Bishop of Carlisle

 The Bishop of Carlisle is the Ordinary of the Church of England Diocese of Carlisle in the Province of York.

 The diocese covers the county of Cumbria except for Alston Moor and the former Sedbergh Rural District.
 The see is in the city of Carlisle where the seat is located at the Cathedral Church of the Holy and Undivided Trinity which was a collegiate church until elevated to cathedral status in 1133.

 The diocese was created in 1133 by Henry I out of part of the Diocese of Durham.
 It was extended in 1856 taking over part of the Diocese of Chester.
-The residence of the bishop was Rose Castle, Dalston, until 2009; the current bishop is the first to reside in the new Bishop's House, Keswick.
+The residence of the bishop was Rose Castle, Dalston, until 2009.
+The bishop now resides at Bishop's House, Keswick.

-The current bishop is James Newcome, the 67th Bishop of Carlisle, who signs James Carliol and was enthroned on 10 October 2009.
+The current bishop is Rob Saner-Haigh, who was translated from Penrith on 1 September 2025 — the confirmation of his election.

 History

 Early times

 The original territory of the diocese first became a political unit in the reign of King William Rufus (1087–1100), who made it into the Earldom of Carlisle, which covered most of the counties of Cumberland and Westmorland.
 In 1133, during the reign of his successor, Henry I, a diocese was erected in the territory of the earldom, the territory being subtracted from the Diocese of Durham.
 This happened despite there being locally a strong Celtic element that looked to Glasgow for episcopal administration.
 As the first bishop, the king secured the appointment of his former confessor, Æthelwulf (1133–1155), an Englishman, Prior of the Augustinian Canons, whom he had established at Carlisle in 1102, though at the time of his consecration Æthelwulf seems to have been Prior of the Augustinian house at Nostell in Yorkshire.
 An efficient administrator, he ruled the diocese until his death in 1156 and succeeded in imparting a certain vigour to diocesan life.
 Among other initiatives, he built a moderate-sized Norman minster of which the transepts and part of the nave still exist.
 To serve this cathedral he introduced his own Augustinian brethren, with the result that Carlisle was the only see in England with an Augustinian cathedral chapter, the other monastic cathedral chapters in England consisting of Benedictine monks.
 There was only one archdeaconry, that of Carlisle.

 Of the next bishop, Bernard, little is known, and after his death, in or about 1186, there was a long vacancy, during which the diocese was administered by another Bernard, Archbishop of Ragusa.
 During this period Carlisle suffered severely from the incursions of the Scots, and early in the reign of Henry III the king complained to the Pope that Carlisle had revolted in favour of Scotland, and that the canons had elected a bishop for themselves.
 The reigning papal legate, Philip of Dreux, punished this action by exiling the canons and appointing Hugh, Abbot of Beaulieu, a good administrator, as bishop.